This post may contain affiliate links that we may earn a small commission on at no additional cost to you. Read our full disclosure.

 There are SO many fees to consider when comparing credit cards.
 Many of these fees will not be broadcasted in the promotional materials so you’ll have to read the fine print.

-Cash Advance Fee: A cash advance is borrowing money from your credit limit that you will have to pay back with interest.
+- Cash Advance Fee: A cash advance is borrowing money from your credit limit that you will have to pay back with interest.
 Be careful getting a cash advance from a credit card as there is usually a fee and interest will build up fast on a large balance.
-To prevent needing to do this, you should try to manage your spending by learning how to make a budget.
+To prevent needing to do this, you should try to manage your spending by using a simple budgeting technique.

 Now for the good stuff!
 A great reason to get a credit card is for the rewards points or cash back!
 Many cards have rewards so you’ll need to compare how it is calculated and how you get the rewards or cash back.
 Also be aware that some cards have different percentage points back for different categories, like gas stations, retail stores, restaurants, etc., so you should find a card with rewards that makes sense for your spending habits.